-Level 3 SERIOUS IMPACT Any one of the following actions would result in 3 demerits.
-3 de-merits in one week will automatically result in detention on the Head of Faculty Head of House Head of Consistent failure to seek out challenging tasks demonstrating a complete lack of Resilience Continued negative course of action is affecting your learning/future success as a result of low levels of Scholarship in multiple subjects.
-Actions could cause long term harm to yourself and others if actions continue demonstrating a lack of Fellowship .
-Monday following.
-Phone call home will be made by the Head of House.
+Level 3 SERIOUS IMPACT Any one of the following actions would result in 3 depraise points.
+Consistent failure to seek out challenging tasks demonstrating a complete lack of Resilience Continued negative course of action is affecting your learning/future success as a result of low levels of Scholarship in multiple subjects.
+Actions could cause long term harm to yourself and others if actions continue demonstrating a lack of Fellowship.
+3 concern points in one week will automatically result in detention on the Monday following.
+Phone call home will be made by the Head of Year.
 Additionally a behaviour contract may be issued.
-3 de-merits.
+3 concern points.
 Afterschool detention.
-Conduct.

-Examples: non- authorised off-site absences...bullying...low level of scholarship across multiple subjects.
+Head of Faculty Head of Year Examples: nonauthorised off-site absencesbullyinglow level of scholarship across multiple subjects.

-Level 2 SIGNIFICANT IMPACT Any of the following actions would result in 2 de-merits Repeated poor scholarship should be reported to the Head of Faculty.
-All Staff & House Tutors Continued avoidance of challenges, lack of improvement in work and failure to respond to feedback given showing little attempt to develop Resilience Failure to complete the work set in more than one lesson indicating a poor attitude to Scholarship Behaviour that could cause or has caused discomfort or upset to others showing lack of Fellowship on multiple occasions House tutor will meet with the pupil help develop strategies to avoid continued negative behaviour.
-House leaders will inform the Head of House of the outcome.
-Lunch time detention 2 de-merits.
-Examples: Inappropriate behaviourrudeness in a lessonnot completing work set on more than three occasions Level 1 NEGATIVE IMPACT Failure to respond to teacher feedback showing a lack of Resilience For all negative behaviour demonstrating a lack of resilience. scholarship or All members of Staff
+Level 2 SIGNIFICANT IMPACT Any of the following actions would result in 2 concern points Repeated poor scholarship should be reported to the Head of Faculty.
+All Staff & Year Tutors Continued avoidance of challenges, lack of improvement in work and failure to respond to feedback given showing little attempt to develop Resilience Failure to complete the work set in more than one lesson indicating a poor attitude to Scholarship Behaviour that could cause or has caused discomfort or upset to others showing lack of Fellowship on multiple occasions Year tutor will meet with the pupil help develop strategies to avoid continued negative behaviour.
+Year leaders will inform the Head of Year of the outcome.
+Lunch time detention 2 concern points.
+Examples: Inappropriate behaviourrudeness in a lessonnot completing work set on more than three occasions Level 1 FII A.I NEGATIVE IMPACT Failure to respond to teacher feedback showing a lack of Resilience For all negative behaviour demonstrating a lack of resilience, scholarship or All members of Staff

-Actions affected le demonstrating a la Scholarship Actions affected ti learning of others demonstrating a la self regulation Poor Collaboration resulting in a lack Fellowship ck of will be given 1 demerit on E- praise. ck of Example: Disruptin lesson by chatting taskpre-learning activity not comple Failure to contribu in group tasks, Po uniform. of ted, re fully
+Actions affected fellowship learning pupils will be demonstrating a lack aiven 1 of demerit on Scholarship Epraise.
+Actions affected the learning of others demonstrating lack of self regulation Poor Collaboration resulting in lack of Fellowship Example: Disrupting a lesson by chatting of task...pre-learning activity not completed, Failure to contribute fully in group tasks, Poor uniform.